 — Utne Reader

 Briarpatch is published bimonthly by Briarpatch Incorporated, an independent non-profit organization overseen by a volunteer Board of Directors.
-Briarpatch is a member of the Canadian Magazine Publishers Association and the staff are members of RWDSU Local 568.
+Briarpatch is a member of the Canadian Magazine Publishers Association and the staff are members of SJB-RWDSU Local 568.

 Briarpatch is printed by union labour on Forest Stewardship Council-certified paper using vegetable-based ink.

 Opinions expressed in the magazine are not necessarily those of the Briarpatch board or staff.
 Please contact us before reprinting articles from the magazine (we rarely say no).

 For more information on how to reach us, visit our Contact Us page.